 Serve with cornbread and a salad.

-Try it in a crock pot.
+Alternately, you can cook this chili in a crock pot.
 Sauté veggies, add meat and brown.
 Then add all ingredients to crock pot and cook for 7-8 hours on high or 4-5 hours on low.

 Nutrition InformationYield 6 Serving Size 1